-I once jumped off a crane wearing only ankle straps.
-I was only 18, and it probably wasn’t safe.
-Spontaneously doing risky things in a foreign country isn’t a great long-term confidence building strategy.
+I thought it might help my self-confidence so I bungee jumped off a crane wearing only ankle straps.
+I was only 18, in Mexico, and it probably wasn’t safe.
+Spontaneously doing risky things in a foreign country isn’t something I would recommend.

 18 Confidence Building Decisions